Pat Cerroni

 Pat Cerroni (born c.
-1965) is a former American football coach.
-He served as the head football coach at the University of Wisconsin–Oshkosh from 2007 to 2021, compiling a record of 109–45.
+1965) is an American college football coach.
+He is a defensive quality control coach for the University of Kansas, a position he has held since 2024.
+He was the head football coach at the University of Wisconsin–Oshkosh from 2007 to 2021, compiling a record of 109–45.
 Cerroni was named interim head coach at Wisconsin–Oshkosh in January 2007.
 The interim tag was removed in December of that year.
 He grew up near Johnson Creek, Wisconsin.